hust-linyi/MedISeg/README.md

 * [Jinhui Tang](https://scholar.google.com/citations?user=ByBLlEwAAAAJ&hl=zh-CN)
 * [Kwang-Ting Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng)

-## Features
+## What's New
-- A series of MIS tricks are collected and experimentally explored on the consistent baselines.
+**1.1.0** was released in 01/08/2022:
-- We explicitly clarify the effectiveness of these tricks on both the 2D and 3D medical datasets.
+- A series of MIS tricks are collected and experimentally explored on 2D/3D UNet.
-- This repository includes the rich segmentation tricks and each of them has the plug-and-play advantage.
+- We explicitly clarify the effectiveness of tricks on the 2D and 3D datasets.
 - BaT-MIS will provide guidance for a wide range of medical image processing challenges in the future.

 ## Installation